-On 16 April 2010, the company was authorised by the CNMV to transform MAB and LATIBEX into multilateral trading facilities.
+On 16 April 2010, the company was authorised by the CNMV to transform MAB and LATIBEX (previously organised trading systems) into multilateral trading systems.
 Subsequently, on 6 May 2010, the company executed the change in its corporate purpose as a deed, expanding it to include organising, managing and overseeing the Latibex market, and adopting its current corporate name.